shwezhu/shwezhu.github.io/content/post/golang/advance/012-statically-linking.md

 	/lib64/ld-linux-x86-64.so.2 (0x00007f4cd6612000)
 ```

-As you can see, the binary file is dynamically linked.
+The binary file is dynamically linked as we expected.

 ### 1.1.
 Disable dynamically linking with ` CGO_ENABLED=0`